darpan-jain/neetcode-solutions/README.md

-# Neetcode Blind 75 Solutions (with explanations)
+# Neetcode Solutions (with explanations)

 ## What is this repo?

-This is a list of 75 questions popularly known as the `Blind 75` list by [Neetcode](https://neetcode.io/practice).
+This is a list of 150 questions (in-progress) by [Neetcode](https://neetcode.io/practice).
 The solutions are in Python3 and contain intuitive explanations for each code block.

 ## How to use this repo?
 - I recommend using the solutions here as a pointer for your interview preparation for Software Engineering roles.